Philip2809/FindMy-Dashboard/readme.md

 - 2FA managment

 ### Todo before release:
+- finish up key settings ✅
+    - private key btn needs css ✅
+    - add copy button for it as well ✅
+    - make the code more compact here
 - fix the viewing and clicked reports list
 - fix the buttons for opening said list
 - sync all button